Uido Truija

-Uido Truija (born in 1944) is an Estonian lawyer and writer.
+Uido Truija (born 22 February 1944) is an Estonian lawyer and writer.

-He was born in Vastseliina, Võrumaa, and graduated from Tallinn Maritime School as a shipmaster.
+Early life and education

-Uido Truija acquired his academic education in Moscow Juridical Distance Learning Institute in the faculty of law.
+Truija was born in Vastseliina, Võrumaa, and graduated from Tallinn Maritime School as a shipmaster.
+He studied law at Moscow Juridical Distance Learning Institute in the faculty of law.

-He has sailed seas from Arctic to Antarctic; has been engaged in Soviet Union`s state-organized fish poaching on the coast of West Africa and in Antarctic waters; has given a practical short course on building socialism in Angola, Mauritania and several other African countries; acquainted with the construction of socialism with a "human face" in China and modest capitalism in Argentina.
+Career

-In addition to the above: marine practice instructor at Pärnu Marine School, 1st class driver (ambulance), 1st class diver, 1st class lawyer; sailed on the beautiful river Emajõgi as a helmsman on the cruise ship Raketa with underwater wings on the Tartu - Pihkva line; has worked as a prosecutor`s office investigator, prosecutor, economic lawyer and lawyer.
+Truija has sailed seas from Arctic to Antarctic; has been engaged in Soviet Union,s state-organized fish poaching on the coast of West Africa and in Antarctic waters; has given a practical short course on building socialism in Angola, Mauritaania and several other African countries; acquainted with the construction of socialism with a "human face" in China and modest capitalism in Argentina.
+He was a sailor-cadet of the upper and lower foremast of the barcantine of the educational sailing ship "Vega" of the Tallinn Maritime School, 1st class driver (ambulance), 1st class diver, 1class lawyer, military intelligence (GRU) driver of the headquarters of the Moscow military district.
+Sailed on the cruise ship "Raketa" with underwater wings as a helmsman on the beautiful river Emajõgi on the Tartu - Pihkva route.
+Senior engineer of the Tallinn Sailing regatta of the 1980 Olympic Games in Moscow.
+He was the chief lawyer of the foreign tourism of the Estonian SSR, worked as a prosecutor and lawyer.

-Has taken an active part in the restoration of capitalism in Estonia; organized and advised cooperatives, joint-stock companies, banks, insurances, tourism and industrial companies, parties, privatization and expropriation figures and advised bankruptcy masters.
+He has taken part in the restoration of capitalism in Estonia, organising banks, companies, tourism operators, industry and political parties, privatization and expropriation figures and advised bankruptcy masters.